 16 Apr Big Data -Now For The Little Company

 Did you know, companies only analyze 12% of the data they have?For ages, enterprises have been collecting critical business data to run their day-to-day business tasks, but most of it was trapped in handwritten ledgers, random files, emails, legacy applications, and siloed systems.
 Data that had the potential to transform business decisions but was untapped and inaccessible.
-This has changed, and today, it is impossible to ignore big data – specifically for small businesses!
+This has changed, and today, it is impossible to ignore big data small businesses!

 If they could draw insights from their data, small companies couldconduct more efficient and effective operations, forecast demand better, streamline operations, increase revenue, and enhance customer satisfaction.